 Where it has been agreed to vary an employee’s contract and the change relates to any of the particulars in the written statement mentioned above, you must give written notification of the change to the employee within one month of the change taking effect.
 This is a legal requirement under section 4 of the Employment Rights Act 1996.

-If you change terms and conditions that are not included in the written statement, you must inform your employees of where they can access information about the change, for example in your Employee Handbook or on your intranet.
+If you change terms and conditions of employment that are not included in the written statement, you must inform your employees of where they can access information about the change, for example in your Employee Handbook or on your intranet.

 The employee is refusing to accept the change.
 What can I do?